 American Standard Room Temperature Sensing / Calibration Issue

-Thermostat temperature reading is inaccurate compared to actual room temperature
+The thermostat's temperature reading is inaccurate compared to the actual room temperature.

 Advertisements